 "Are you okay?" the doctor asked already checking for any sign that could indicate any abnormality.

-"I'm fine," he answered "and that includes the absence of any sexual transmitted disease that I might had, if that's what you meant to imply."
+"I'm fine," he answered "and that includes the absence of any sexual transmitted disease that you might think I have, if that's what you meant to imply."

 "You took something, didn't you?"